bexcitement/CCSF/CS_155A/README.md

-Repository for howework and notes for CCSF CS 155A, Spring 2015.
+Repository for homework and notes for CCSF CS 155A, Spring 2015.

 Course Description: